Monday 18 October 2021

 The supporting media for the workshop will be made available on the event webpage: https://uic.org/events/trackside-energy-storage

-For more information contact Philippe Stefanos, Energy, Environment and Sustainability Advisor: stefanos@uic.org
+For more information contact Philippe Stefanos, Energy, Environment and Sustainability Advisor: stefanos at uic.org

 0 vote